ActivePeter/pakv/pakv_2/readme.md

 **Goals**:

 - Handle and report errors robustly
-- Use serde for serialization
+- x Use serde for serialization
-- Write data to disk as a log using standard file APIs
+- x Write data to disk as a log using standard file APIs
-- Read the state of the key/value store from disk
+- x Read the state of the key/value store from disk
-- Map in-memory key-indexes to on-disk values
+- x Map in-memory key-indexes to on-disk values
-- Periodically compact the log to remove stale data
+- x Periodically compact the log to remove stale data

 **Topics**: log-structured file I/O, bitcask, the `failure` crate, `Read` / `Write` traits, the `serde` crate.